Policies for CHDI Collaborators

 CHDI adopts policies that further our mission to develop therapeutics for Huntington’s disease as quickly as possible and ensure that our support is provided in a transparent and consistent basis.
 These policies are summarized below.

-CHDI Foundation believes its mission is best served by expanding the precompetitive space in Huntington’s disease drug development; this entails the sharing of ideas, data, information, expertise, reagents and biomaterials to the widest extent possible, and ensuring such exchanges are simple and straightforward.
-Put simply, to expedite drug development CHDI favors making any insights into Huntington’s disease biology freely available.
+CHDI Foundation believes its mission is best served by expanding the precompetitive space in Huntington’s disease (HD) drug development; this entails the sharing of ideas, data, information, expertise, reagents, and biomaterials to the widest extent possible, and ensuring such exchanges are simple and straightforward.
+Put simply, to expedite drug development CHDI favors making any insights into HD biology freely available.

 CHDI Foundation recognizes that scientific publication is central to the scientific endeavor and respects the freedom of scientific investigators to pursue their research interests, including independent unrestricted publication of their findings.

-- Researchers supported by CHDI are expected to:
+- Researchers supported (financially or with data or biomaterials) by CHDI are expected to:

-- Open Access.
-Scientific publications resulting from the financial support, data or biological materials provided by CHDI should be disseminated as widely as possible.
+- Scientific publications resulting from the financial support, data, or biological materials provided by CHDI should be disseminated as widely as possible.
 Authors are encouraged to submit publications to fully open-access journals; publications in such journals may qualify for publication cost reimbursement from CHDI (see Policy for Reimbursement of Publication Costs).

 Policy for Reimbursement of Publication Costs

 CHDI is committed to ensuring the wide dissemination of the data and findings resulting from the research that it funds.
-To that end, CHDI helped establish PLOS Currents: Huntington Disease as a free, archived, indexed, citable, open-access publishing platform for the HD research community.
-So as to not discriminate against researchers who want to publish their CHDI-funded data and findings in non-HD journals, CHDI will give full consideration on a case-by-case basis to covering publication costs in fully open-access journals; if publication is sought in a paid-subscription journal, CHDI will consider covering the incremental open-access fee that is additional to the paid-subscription access costs.
+CHDI will give full consideration on a case-by-case basis to covering publication costs of researchers who want to publish their CHDI-funded data and findings in fully open-access journals; if publication is sought in a paid-subscription journal, CHDI will consider covering the incremental open-access fee that is additional to the paid-subscription access costs.
 Reimbursement of publication costs will be handled outside of any Research Agreement and should not be included in budget proposals.
-All open-access reimbursement requests should be forwarded prior to submission to the Director, Scientific Communications at email@example.com.
+All open-access reimbursement requests should be forwarded prior to submission to the Director, Scientific Communications at .
 Discussion is encouraged at an early stage to ensure that eligible publication costs will be considered for reimbursement.

 Financial Support for Conferences, Meetings, or Workshops

 CHDI prefers to support research rather than meetings at which research results are reported.
-When we consider a topic requires discussion to further Huntington’s disease research, we may organize a workshop or meeting.
+When we do consider a topic that requires discussion to further Huntington’s disease (HD) research, we may organize a workshop or working group meeting.

 - The meeting proposal demonstrates how HD researchers will benefit from the experiences and activities of those working in different fields